 The D&L Trail consists of sections of asphalt, crushed stone, and dirt, with newer sections being wheelchair accessible.
 The D&L Trail welcomes cyclists of all ages, walkers, joggers, environmentalists, bird watchers, and photographers.
 Running through area parks, such as Hanover Township Canal Park, Lehigh Canal Park, Sand Island, and Hugh Moore Park and National Canal Museum, and along waterways and through historic sites, the trail makes a perfect day trip.
 There are many points where individuals may picnic, with many of the parks having playgrounds and restroom facilities.

-The D&L Trail is also the spine of the Lehigh Valley trail system, the main connector to other offshoot trails such as the Ironton Rail Trail, the Saucon Township Rail Trail, Palmer Rail Trail, and the Nor-Bath Trail.
+The D&L Trail is also the spine of Lehigh Valley's The LINK Trail Network and the main connector to other offshoot trails such as the Ironton Rail Trail, the Saucon Township Rail Trail, Palmer Rail Trail, and the Nor-Bath Trail.
 The Ironton Rail Trail was once the home of the Ironton Railroad and follows a beautiful route through parks and historic points of interest on its six-mile loop and three-mile spur.
 The loop section is paved and passes through a wooded area and along the Coplay Creek, making for great autumnal scenes.
 The Ironton Rail Trail’s spur portion is a crushed stone surface and passes by sites featuring the area’s cement manufacturing heritage, sure to interest history buffs.

 Perfect Picnic Spots